Ghazicode/BotTelegram/README.md

 <h2>commands:</h2>
 <h4>newpost:</h4><p>To add a new post</p>

-<h4>When you have submitted your posts to the bot and you want to add another post to those posts again, we need to use the <h3>addfile</h3> command.</h4>
+<h4>addfile</h4><p>When you have sent your posts to the bot and you want to add another post to those posts again, we need to use this command.</p>